freemanlatrell/blog/freemanlatrellblog/content/post/operator-collection-blog.md

-+++
+---
+title: 'Modernizing and Innovating on Z just got a lot easier!'
+slug: 'operator-collection-blog'
+image: 'images/red_cloud_image.jpg'
+imageDescription: Photo by Growtika on Unsplash
+date: "2023-06-17T00:00:00"
+disableComments: false
+author: Latrell Freeman
+---

-title = 'Modernizing and Innovating on Z just got a lot easier!' slug = 'operator-collection-blog' image = 'images/red_cloud_image.jpg' date = "2023-06-17T00:00:00" description = 'We are pleased to announce that modernizing applications and automation on z/OS has become significantly easier with the latest release of the IBM Z and Cloud Modernization Stack.' disableComments = false
+We are pleased to announce that modernizing applications and automation on z/OS has become significantly easier with the latest release of the IBM Z and Cloud Modernization Stack.
-+++

 In the previous release, we introduced valuable solutions, such as the IBM z/OS Package Manager, enabling effortless installation and management of z/OS native software on your target z/OS host.
 Additionally, we provided the IBM IMS Operator, empowering you to provision and manage your IMS subsystem from OpenShift.
 Building upon these services, we now offer even more capabilities in the latest release.